cloudfoundry/docs-bosh/content/s3-release-blobstore.md

 }
 ```

+!!! note
-<p class="note"><strong>Note</strong>: S3 buckets have a global namespace.
+    S3 buckets have a global namespace.
 If you create a bucket, that name has been forever consumed for everyone using S3.
 If you choose to delete that bucket, the name will not be added back to the global pool of names.
-It is gone forever.</p>
+It is gone forever.

 ## Creating IAM User for the Maintainer {: #iam-user }